Saviz-Mohammadi/Blog/blog/content/posts/Git/Git (Version Control System) - Part 01 - Introduction & Setup.md

 <ul class="justified-list">
 	<li>If the terminal does not print anything, it suggests that Git cannot be found by the system.
 The following is a representation of how the terminal would typically respond.
 There could be various reasons for this, but the primary cause is usually the absence of the Git program itself.
-Please note that the location where you call this command from has no effect on the correctness.
-In this case we are calling it from Desktop.</li>
+If this is the case, then I recommend going to the next section about <a href="#Installing-Git-Linux">Installing Git - Linux</a>.</li>
 </ul>